So, you’re on our way to becoming a crypto buff and you're ready to get trading! But, where do you start?

 How Do You Buy Crypto on Coinbase?

-You can buy on Coinbase using bank transfer or debit/credit card.
+You can buy on Coinbase using a bank transfer or debit/credit card.
 Although, credit/debit card fees are quite a bit higher than bank transfer.

 One of the biggest benefits of Coinbase is that you can buy instantly once the account is verified.
 On Kraken, the process can take between 1-5 days.